apt-get install postfix

 [email protected] alice-dracoblue-net

-To enable virtual aliases add/change the line to /etc/postfix/main.cf
+To enable virtual aliases add/change the line to /etc/postfix/main.cf:

 virtual_alias_maps = hash:/etc/postfix/virtual